projectgus/rtorgmode/README.md

 	API_SECRET = "myapikeysharedsecretinquotes"

-# Running Locally
+# Running It Yourself

-Running
+Run:

     python rtorgmode.py

-Will create a web server running on http://localhost:8000 that you can connect to.
-The first time you connect it will redirect your browser to RTM to authorise the app.
+This creates a web server running on http://localhost:8000.
+The first time you load this URL in your browser it will redirect you to RTM to authorise your app.

 # Authorisation